Cypress Assertions – Complete Guide with Examples

 2. “.should(‘not’)”:

-we can use `.should(‘not’)` to negate assertions or means to validate negative assertions.
+We can use `.should(‘not’)` to negate assertions or means to validate negative assertions.

 cy.get('button').should('not.be.disabled');//assertion for validating disable button